winglang/wing/libs/wingsdk/CONTRIBUTING.md

 > Python, Java, C#, and Go versions of the SDK are coming soon!

-In order to group APIs together in TypeScript, we prefer to put all classes, interfaces, etc. inside modules, and then re-export it at the root of a directory.
+In order to group APIs together, we prefer to put all public APIs like classes and interfaces inside modules, and then re-export it at the root of a directory.
 For example:

 ```ts
 // src/azure/bucket.ts